Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

-We investigated all interaction models described in Section~\ref{interaction_model}.
+\textbf{Interaction Models} We investigated all interaction models described in Section~\ref{interaction_model}.
 Because of our vast experimental setup and the size of YAGO3-10, we restricted the number of interaction models on YAGO3-10 as otherwise, the computational effort would be prohibitive.
-Based on their variety of model types as described in Section~\ref{interaction_model}, we selected the following ten interaction models: ComplEx, ConvKB, DistMult, ERMLP, HolE, RESCAL, RotatE, \ac{se}, TransD, and TransE.
+Based on their variety of model types as described in Section~\ref{interaction_model}, we selected the following interaction models: ComplEx, ConvKB, DistMult, ERMLP, HolE, MuRE, QuatE, RESCAL, RotatE, \ac{se}, TransD, and TransE.